Captain-Wet-Beard/Captain-Wet-Beard/README.md

 I'm a full time indie game dev using the Blazium Engine.
 I contribute to some cool projects, checkout my pinned repos.
-Every public project I contribute to supports Linux and is under an open license.
+Every public project I contribute to supports Linux and is under a FOSS license.
 Have more fun, write more code 🤍